langkurt/VibeTrack/VibeTrack/readme.md

 TODO:
-- manual edit text box is too big and doesnt close when hitting send
-- should the backgrounds for the other pages be the gradient too or is that too much?
-- need to do more testing in general: does the manual edit work, does the manual entry work, does search work?
-- push to gh
+- push to gh.
+Need instructions on how to create the gh repo and link the existing local repo to it.
+I always forget. ssh pref
 -  semantic caching responses because users will most likely eat the same things multiple times.
+Need to design this to flesh out the idea.
+Theres a couple papers worth readin on this because semantic caching is storing the users _intent_ not just the hashed input verbatim.
+So "avacado toast" and "toast with avocado" are both the same and a cache hit
-- suggested eating times and amounts based on learned behavior and weight loss goals
+- suggested eating times and amounts based on learned behavior and weight loss goals.
+Need to think and design what this feature even is.
+Is it notificatoins? is it linear regressions on the user's chart data?
 -  offline handling.
 Store unset requests and play them back once connectivity is restored.
+This should be relatively easy.
 - cloud storage for user data / telemetry.
+Need to set up a cloud solution for receiving and analyzsing telemtry.
+User IO, failure rate, edit rate, user sentiment (frustrated, etc). concidering kafka..? havent gotten to use that yet, could be fun.
+I also have some Azure credits to use, so building it out with some bicep declaritive IoC would be good. what else... oh right, that leads to the next part
 - Store input/output for AI responses.
 Evaluate those and make sure they are not deviating.
-Create the curated dataset based on if they are good or not, then train the SML to check all resposnses and report success metrics.
+Create the curated dataset based on if they are good or not, then train the SML to check all resposnses and report success metrics. can we run these evals in a batch on a spot instace or slower azure functions?
+- fine tuned small language model to do all the analysis on the device.
+Can make calls to the llm if sml cant fingure it out or needs function calling (search)
 - write an actual readme, not a todo list lmao
 - really consider how many fucks i actually give about this project
+- edit for food items should have slider. if you slide from left to right you should be able to speak to edit.
+The new data and old data are both sent to the ai api
+- Log user inputs and AI outputs.
+All of them.
+Have a place in the app to view it (small button, used for develoment to quickly see logs about whats going on)